Diabetes dietDiet - diabetes; Blood sugar management

 - Carbohydrates have the greatest impact on blood sugar.
 Fats and protein play only minor roles.

 - Carbohydrate counting is very important for people with type 1 diabetes and anyone on an insulin regimen.
 Carbohydrate counting can even help control blood glucose levels in people with type 2 diabetes who are not on insulin regimens.

 The basic goal of carbohydrate counting is to balance insulin with the amount of carbohydrates eaten in order to control blood sugar (glucose) levels after a meal.
 There are several options for counting carbohydrates.
-It's best to work with a registered dietitian.
+It's best to work with an RD.

 The Glycemic Index

 The glycemic index helps determine which carbohydrate-containing foods raise blood glucose levels more or less quickly after a meal.
 The index uses a set of numbers for specific foods that reflect greatest to least delay in producing an increase in blood sugar after a meal.
 The lower the index number, the better the impact on glucose levels.
 This system is artificial in that the number is calculated when eating only that food.
 The index for mashed potato is 72, but eating the same amount of mashed potato with gravy, green beans and grilled chicken breast would change the absorption time significantly.
 The index also does not account for variation in food preparation.
 The lower (good) glycemic index of brown rice can be increased (bad) just by increasing the cooking time.
 The index also does not account for mixed meals.
 For example, eating white rice with a sauce that includes chicken, vegetables and coconut milk will change the glycemic index vs. eating white rice alone.